-Join Nate Mars for an in-depth discussion in this video Understanding the project timeline, part of Up and Running with Splice.
+Join Nate Mars for an in-depth discussion in this video Understanding the project timeline, part of Learning Splice.

 - Let's take a look at project timelines on Splice.
 This is where a lot of the magic happens.
 You can click on a existing project you want to work with, which will take you to the project timeline.
 You can scroll to get to a project or just type a project into the text field to find exactly the project you're looking for.
 On the project timeline you can go back in time to open any version of a project and work from it.
 Here you can see this project version one was started over a year ago.

 And there are currently 24 versions of this project going back to a few months ago.
 You can click on a version of a project to expand that version, leave a comment about the entire project here.
 And I'm not going to leave that comment right now.
 Also on each version you can see the songs BPM, you can see the length of the arrangement, you can see the file size, and if I were using any third party plug-ins in this project they would show up here.
 Here you can also leave comments on specific tracks in the arrangement.